cbetori/react-native-android-installed-apps-categories/README.md

 # react-native-android-installed-apps-categories

 This has been built off of "react-native-android-installed-apps-unblocking".
-This version also provides a method that returns the App category from the play store.
+This version also provides methods that return the App category from the play store.
+Additionally it provides methods to return apps specifically visible to the app drawer.

 ## Getting started